ApolloAuto/apollo/docs/howto/how_to_launch_Apollo.md

 # How to Launch and Run Apollo

+## Build Apollo

-First check and make sure you are in development docker container before you proceed.
-Now you will need to build from the source.
-If you want to run the entire system, make sure you have an nVidia GPU and that you have installed the Linux nVidia drivers.
-You could still proceed with the next few steps even if you are missing the Linux nVidia drivers, as the system will run but with the CUDA-based perception and other modules.
+First check to make sure you are in development docker container before you proceed.
+Make sure nVidia GPU is available and that you have installed the appropriate nVidia driver if you want to run the entire system.
+You could still proceed with the next few steps if no nVidia GPU is available, the system will run without perception as it was CUDA-based.

 ```
-# To get a list of build commands
-./apollo.sh
-# To make sure you start clean, cleanup bazel output and log/coredump files.
+# Make sure you start up clean
 ./apollo.sh clean

-# This will build the full system and requires that you have an nVidia GPU with nVidia drivers loaded.
+# This will build the full system and requires nVidia GPU with nVidia drivers
-# You can specify a module to build, e.g. <module> = cyber or modules/<module>.
-If <module> unspecified, build all.
+# loaded.
+If no GPU is availabe, please run "./apollo.sh build_opt" instead.
-./apollo.sh build [module]
+./apollo.sh build_opt_gpu
 ```

-If you make modifications to the Dreamview frontend, then you must run `bash apollo.sh build_fe`  before you run the full build.
+**Note**:

+> Please run `./apollo.sh build_fe` before `./apollo.sh build_opt` if you made
+> any modifications to the Dreamview frontend.

 ## Run Apollo

-Follow the steps below to launch Apollo.
-Note that you must build the system first before you run it.
-Note that the bootstrap.sh will actually succeed but the user interface will not come up if you skip the build step.
+Once you have finished building Apollo, follow the steps below to launch it.
+Note that although `bootstrap.sh` may succeed, the Web UI won't be ready if the former building step was skipped.

 ### Start Apollo

-Running Apollo will start the Dreamview backend and then startup a web user interface called Dreamview frontend, this is handled by the bootstrap script, so from within the docker container, you should run:
+Running `scripts/bootstrap.sh` will start Dreamview with the monitor module enabled.

 ```
 # Startup modules monitor and dreamview, the default option is start.
 ./scripts/bootstrap.sh [start | stop | restart]
 ```

-### Access Dreamview
+### Access Dreamview Web UI

-Access Dreamview by opening your favorite browser, e.g. Chrome, go to http://localhost:8888 and you should see this screen However, there will be nothing running in the system.
+Open [http://localhost:8888](http://localhost:8888) in your favorite browser, e.g. Chrome, and you should see this screen.
+However, no modules are running in the backend at this time.

 ![Access Dreamview](images/apollo_bootstrap_screen.png)

 ### Select Drive Mode

 From the dropdown box selet "Navigation" mode.

 ![Navigation Mode](images/dreamview_2_5_setup_profile.png)

-### Replay demo record
+### Replay Demo Record

-To see if the system works, use the demo 'record' which feeds the system.
+To see if the system works, use the demo 'record' to "feed" the system.

 ```
 # You need to download the demo record using the following commands